AndyObtiva/opal-async/README.md

 By default, a task will only run once.
 To make a task repeat, set the option times to however many times you want the task to repeat.
 You can also have access to countup and countdown variables.

 ```
-Task.new do times: 5 do |countup, countdown|
+Async::Task.new do times: 5 do |countup, countdown|
   puts countdown
 end